Do you want a new way to generate leads for your business? Looking to better understand your audience? It's time to start listening.

 Now the fun begins!
 Get involved in the conversation.
 You can start a dialogue by asking a question, like Denny’s does here.
 Think they know their audience?
 I’d say so!

-could talk to a
+if you could talk to a pancake what would you say?

 — Denny's (@DennysDiner) November 8, 2017